Learn about testicular cancer

 Forums and email lists

-Being a caregiver means that you are going to have a lot of day to day stresses and coping with them is not an easy task.
-You have to realize that you need to take care of yourself as well.
-And the better you take care of yourself the better you will be for your testicular cancer survivor.
-One of the best ways of coping is to share your experiences and learn from others.
-The good news is that you are not alone and you can find a lot of comfort in others that are, or have been going through similar situations.
+Being a caregiver means that you are going to have a lot of day-to-day stresses and coping with them is not an easy task.
+One of the best ways of coping is to share your experiences and learn from others who have been through similar situations.
+The good news is that you are not alone — there are many supportive communities available.

 TC-Cancer.com Forum

-Our TC-Cancer.com Forums, the largest testicular cancer forums in the world, have a specific Caregivers Space that offers over 400 topics and over 12,000 posts specifically related to being a testicular cancer caregiver.
-You can read through and learn from others or join the forum and post about your own situation to others in this incredibly supportive community that we highly recommend joining.
+Our TC-Cancer.com Forums, the largest testicular cancer forums in the world, have a specific Caregivers Space with over 400 topics and 12,000+ posts.
+You can learn from others or join the discussion in this incredibly supportive community.

-• TCS Caregiver Spotlights features caregivers who have submitted their stories in their own words.
-Take a moment to see what others have experienced.
-If you would like to share your story then we would love to share it with others.
-You may find just sharing your story can be incredibly helpful.
+Features caregivers who have shared their stories in their own words.
+If you would like to share your story, we would love to feature it and help others who may be facing similar challenges.

 Testicular Cancer Subreddit